parvneema28/Desktop_Assistant/README.md

-# Desktop_Assistant
+# Desktop_Voice_Assistant
-A desktop assistant made using Python.
+A desktop voice assistant made using Python.